Hys-01/Trade_Analyser_basic/README.md

     https://site.financialmodelingprep.com/developer/docs/

 Python class MovingAverage gets the moving averages for a chosen SYMBOL based on predefined windows/periods. gui file is template for the main gui and user interfaces and data displays, using CustomTkinter https://github.com/TomSchimansky/CustomTkinter
+    Using python appdesign to serve as a standalone executable app

 2023 Plans (MM/DD):